 - Their escalation path for problem resolution

-Your recruiting firm should have thorough documentation for the above that they are not only willing to share but eager to do so upon request.
+Your recruiting firm should have thorough documentation for the above that they are willing to share and eager to do so upon request.

 - Do you have access to the decision-maker within the recruiting firm?